Howard Werth: Biography

 Howard Werth was born at the Mother's Hospital, Clapton, East London, in 1947.
-His earliest rock 'n' roll influences were 1950s' stars Fats Domino, Screamin’ Jay Hawkins, Little Richard, Elvis Presley, Johnny Cash, The Everlys and Buddy Holly through to The Coasters, The Drifters, and others.
+His earliest rock 'n' roll influences were 1950s' stars Fats Domino, Screamin' Jay Hawkins, Little Richard, Elvis Presley, Johnny Cash, The Everlys and Buddy Holly through to The Coasters, The Drifters, and others.
 Later his taste expanded to the jazz influences of Charles Mingus, Thelonious Monk, Art Blakey and Miles Davis.
 Later still the voice of Ray Charles and the soul of James Brown.

 During the 1960s, Werth went to art school at the outset of the pop-art era and was trained by some of the major British exponents of that movement.
 His graphic art skills led to a job designing album covers at Pye Records for The Kinks, Sandie Shaw, Marlene Dietrich and the Gerry Anderson Thunderbirds (and related) EP series, among countless other projects.

 In the later part of the 1960s, Werth was gigging around London with various musicians and the notion of setting up the band Audience first came to light.

 The year 1969 saw the first Audience album and sharing the stage with Led Zeppelin and Pink Floyd and touring with Rod Stewart and The Faces, Jeff Beck and others.
 Audience was often supported by another Charisma stablemate, Genesis.
 Audience recorded three further albums with Charisma.
 The first album, Friends Friends Friend, was produced and designed by the band members.
-Later legendary producer Gus Dudgeon, arranger Robert Kirby and top record sleeve designers Hipgnosis were bought in for their follow-up albums House on the Hill, their most successful album, and Lunch.
+Later producer Gus Dudgeon, arranger Robert Kirby and record sleeve designers Hipgnosis were bought in for their follow-up albums House on the Hill, their most successful album, and Lunch.